 - Up to one year in jail;

-- One-year driver's license suspension.
+- One-year (or more) driver's license suspension.

-- One-year driver's license suspension; and
+- One-year or longer driver's license suspension.

 Possible Defenses to Evading Police